MIC-DKFZ/image_classification/README.md

 You might need to adapt the cuda versions for torch and torchvision specified in the requirements.
 Find a torch installation guide for your system [here](https://pytorch.org/get-started/locally/).

+The default logger [MLflow](https://mlflow.org/) is installed via the requirements file.
+If you want to use [Tensorboard](https://www.tensorflow.org/tensorboard) and/or [Weights&Biases](https://wandb.ai/site) you need to install them, additionally.

 ## General instructions